GurditLubana/Group-10-Meal-Planner/README.md

 drink, and meal recipe lists from persistence classes.
 This class sends new entries to persistence classes
 for addition into food, drink, and meal recipes databases.

+### Trends Ops
+This class handles operations

+### User Data Ops
+This class handles operations

 ### Unit Converter
-This class handles unit conversions for meal diary entries.
+This class handles unit conversions for daily log entries.

 ## Objects
 Object classes are objects that are shared by Business, Presentation, and Persistence classes.